dezoito/dezoito.github.io/_posts/2024-03-28-Testing-multiple-LLMs.md

 Finally:

-- The models for comparison need to have been pulled into the Ollama server
+- The models for comparison need to have been pulled into the Ollama server.

 ## Running tests